MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/inventory.md

 From the **Inventory** page, you can drill down to see detailed information about a specific device, including hardware information, its operating system, and the Office software running on the device.
 Additionally, you can see if add-ins or macros are present on the device as well as the last signed in user.

 > [!TIP]
-> If you want to get a better understanding what are the benefits of using inventory, check out the [Introduction to inventory](https://www.youtube.com/watch?v=qHDFffWHdKk) video.
-If you want to go deeper in terms on how the inventory service works, which changes occur on your devices, and how to do troubleshooting, we recommend you check out the [Inventory deep dive](https://www.youtube.com/watch?v=g1rDR2aOAQc) video.
+> If you want to get a better understanding on the benefits of using inventory, check out the [Introduction to inventory](https://www.youtube.com/watch?v=qHDFffWHdKk) video.
+If you want to go deeper in terms of how the inventory service works, which changes occur on your devices, and how to do troubleshoot missing devices, we recommend you check out the [Inventory deep dive](https://www.youtube.com/watch?v=g1rDR2aOAQc) video.

 ## Requirements for using inventory